eBay/jsonpipe/README.md

 jsonpipe is a lightweight AJAX client for chunked JSON responses.
 The API is similar to [jQuery ajax](http://api.jquery.com/jquery.ajax/), but for JSON responses transmitted through [chunked encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 It is a standalone utility with no dependencies.

+## Browser Support
+IE8 and above.
+All versions of Chrome, Safari, Firefox, Opera and Android browsers.

 ## Prerequisites
 To use jsonpipe, the server should